Arrhythmia

 26 December, 2023

-What is arrhythmia?
+What is Arrhythmia?

 Arrhythmia refers to an irregular heartbeat rhythm, where the heart may beat too quickly (tachycardia), too slowly (bradycardia), or with an irregular pattern.
 This disturbance in the heart’s electrical system can impact its ability to pump blood effectively, leading to various symptoms and potential complications.
 Understanding its causes, diagnosis, treatment, and post-care is essential for managing this condition effectively.

-Dysrhythmia vs arrhythmia
+Dysrhythmia vs Arrhythmia

 Dysrhythmia and arrhythmia both mean the same thing: an unusual heart rhythm.
 The only difference is that the word dysrhythmia literally means “bad rhythm” while arrhythmia means “without rhythm.”
 Dysrhythmia and arrhythmia refer to when the heart does not beat at a regular rhythm or speed.

-Types of Arryhtmia
+Types of Arrhythmia

 Various types of arrhythmias exist, necessitating tailored care based on the specific arrhythmia type.
 It is crucial to align treatment strategies with the particular arrhythmia diagnosis to effectively address the condition.
 Some of these are: